 A: Maybe someone hacked it.
 I do not know.
 I do not think anyone has done that.
 Because during this period I did not notice anything and this is the first time I hear this.
-Maybe someone has done a mischief, a conspiracy in this case and wants to make evidence.
+Maybe someone has done mischief, a conspiracy in this case, and wants to make evidence.
 I firmly say that I have neither used email or Gmail, nor did I have any correspondence, no contact, no email, nothing at all with this person you.
 Nothing has been at all.
 If there is something, it is a conspiracy.
 If they do have something or evidence, they’d better present it so I would explain.

 Q: Does your phone have a code?